theborakompanioni/azure-docs.de-de/articles/mobile-engagement/mobile-engagement-user-interface-dashboard.md

 <properties
-   pageTitle="Benutzeroberfläche von Azure Mobile Engagement – Dashboard" description="Informationen zum Überwachen und Verwalten von Datendiagrammen zu Ihrer Anwendung mithilfe von Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"
+   pageTitle="Azure Mobile Engagement User Interface - Dashboard" description="Learn how to view and manage charts of data about your application using Azure Mobile Engagement" services="mobile-engagement" documentationCenter="" authors="piyushjo"